 Job says that he knows that God will lift up the righteous and destroy the wicked, but asks how can a man be justified before God?

-[Jesus taught that the reward for the commandment keepers will be at the resurrection, not necessarily in this life.
-For the wicked will persecute the righteous, and God will allow that to mold the righteous through that experience; as he himself learned through his own suffering (Heb 5:8)].
+Jesus taught that the reward for the commandment keepers will be at the resurrection, not necessarily in this life.
+For the wicked will persecute the righteous, and God will allow that to happen to mold the righteous through experience; as he himself learned through his own suffering (Heb 5:8).

 Jesus Christ also came to reveal the way to salvation and to lay down his life for the repentant.

 Job 9:1 Then Job answered and said, 9:2 I know it is so of a truth: but how should man be just with [before] God?
 9:3 If he will contend with him, he cannot answer him one of a thousand.

 Job then speaks of the greatness of God in true humility before God.